-Erie County Executive Mark Poloncarz has long advocated for working to lower the costs associated with Medicaid that are within our control—rooting out provider-level waste, fraud and abuse--and the creation of the Office of the Erie County Medicaid Inspector General is the culmination of years of work dating back to his days as Erie County Comptroller.
+Erie County Executive Mark Poloncarz (behind the podium) has long advocated for working to lower the costs associated with Medicaid that are within our control—rooting out provider-level waste, fraud and abuse--and the creation of the Office of the Erie County Medicaid Inspector General is the culmination of years of work dating back to his days as Erie County Comptroller.

 - In 2009, as Comptroller, Poloncarz issued a report examining Erie County’s Medicaid Anti-Fraud Processes, which found that despite various mechanisms available, the County was not actively engaging in any efforts to control provider fraud.
 Poloncarz subsequently called on County Executive Chris Collins to reengage in those efforts, which was ignored;

 - In July 2011, as a candidate for Erie County Executive, Poloncarz released a policy paper analyzing the County’s Medicaid program and put forth a plan to reduce the burden on Erie County taxpayers that included the creation of an “Erie County Medicaid Inspector General” to work alongside partners in state government to root out waste, fraud and abuse; and,

 - On January 3, 2012, his first day in office as County Executive, Poloncarz issued Executive Order #002—Medicaid Fraud and Abuse Task Force, which required the Commissioner of the Department of Social Services, in conjunction with the County Attorney and Comptroller’s Offices, to recommend the methods and procedures to create a Medicaid Anti-Fraud Task Force.